Get the Best WordPress Backup

 Why You Might Need to Move a Local WordPress Site to a Live Server

-Did you know that you can completely build your first website without having to publish it first?
 Even if you’re not a developer, you can run WordPress locally on your computer.
-Basically, this involves creating a staging environment for troubleshooting your web design, creating blog posts, learning how to code, and any other tasks.
+Basically, this involves creating a staging environment for:

 On a localhost, you can work on a WordPress site without the risk of publishing errors to an audience.
 Plus, it doesn’t require a hosting plan or domain name.
 You can simply use a local environment like LocalWP, MAMP, WAMP, or XAMPP to host your secret site for free.